AllThingsSmitty/tweet-style-guide/README.md

 Twitter's primary special characters are the commercial at (@) and hashtag (#) symbols.
 Both will be treated as appropriate except in instances where they don't represent Twitter's expectations of the symbols.

-In instances where the commercial at is being used for purposes other than to reference a Twitter name (e.g., in CSS @supports, etc.) a zero-width space with be used after the commerical at to prevent Twitter from recognizing it as a user (i.e.g, @supports instead of [@supports](http://twitter.com/supports).
+In instances where the commercial at is being used for purposes other than to reference a Twitter name (e.g., in CSS @supports, etc.) a zero-width space with be used after the commerical at to prevent Twitter from recognizing it as a user (i.e., @supports instead of [@supports](http://twitter.com/supports)).

 In instances where the hashtag is being used for purposes other than to tag a word in a tweet (e.g., #1 team, etc.) the number abbreviations No. will be used.